-The ultimate guide to summer camps for kids in Reno
+Ultimate guide to summer camps for kids

 School is out, the weather is hot and the kids are bored witless.
 What to do?
 Enroll them in one of the many daily or weekly camps being offered in the area this summer.